Automatic differentiation in machine learning: a survey: What AD Is Not

-When formulae are represented as data structures, symbolically differentiating an expression tree is a perfectly mechanistic process, already considered subject to mechanical automation at the very inception of calculus \citep{Leibniz1685}.
-This is realized in modern computer algebra systems such as Mathematica, Maple, and Maxima.
+When formulae are represented as data structures, symbolically differentiating an expression tree is a perfectly mechanistic process, considered subject to mechanical automation even at the very inception of calculus \citep{Leibniz1685}.
+This is realized in modern computer algebra systems such as Mathematica, Maxima, and Maple and machine learning frameworks such as Theano.

-In optimization, symbolic differentiation can give valuable insight into the structure of the problem domain and, in some cases, produce analytical solutions of extrema (e.g. $\frac{d}{dx}f(x)=0$) that can eliminate the need for the calculation of derivatives altogether.
-On the other hand, symbolic derivatives do not lend themselves to efficient run-time calculation of derivative values, as they can be exponentially larger than the expression whose derivative they represent.
+In optimization, symbolic derivatives can give valuable insight into the structure of the problem domain and, in some cases, produce analytical solutions of extrema (e.g., solving for $\frac{d}{dx}f(x)=0$) that can eliminate the need for derivative calculation altogether.
+On the other hand, symbolic derivatives do not lend themselves to efficient runtime calculation of derivative values, as they can get exponentially larger than the expression whose derivative they represent.

 Consider a function $h(x)=f(x)g(x)$ and the multiplication rule in Eq.~\ref{EquationMultiplicationRule}.
-Since $h$ is a product, $h(x)$ and $\frac{d}{dx}h(x)$ have some common components (namely $f(x)$ and $g(x)$).
-Notice also that on the right hand side, $f(x)$ and $\frac{d}{dx}f(x)$ appear separately.
-If we just proceed to symbolically differentiate $f(x)$ and plug its derivative into the appropriate place, we will have nested duplications of any computation that appears in common between $f(x)$ and $\frac{d}{dx}f(x)$.
+Since $h$ is a product, $h(x)$ and $\frac{d}{dx}h(x)$ have some common components, namely $f(x)$ and $g(x)$.
+Note also that on the right hand side, $f(x)$ and $\frac{d}{dx}f(x)$ appear separately.
+If we just proceeded to symbolically differentiate $f(x)$ and plugged its derivative into the appropriate place, we would have nested duplications of any computation that appears in common between $f(x)$ and $\frac{d}{dx}f(x)$.
 Hence, careless symbolic differentiation can easily produce exponentially large symbolic expressions which take correspondingly long to evaluate.
 This problem is known as \emph{expression swell} (Table~\ref{TableExpressionSwell}).

-When we are concerned with the accurate computation of derivative values and not so much with their actual symbolic form, it is in principle possible to simplify computations by storing values of intermediate subexpressions in memory.
-Moreover, for further efficiency, we can interleave as much as possible the differentiating and simplifying steps.

-This ``interleaving'' idea forms the basis of AD and provides an account of its simplest form: \emph{apply symbolic differentiation at the elementary operation level and keep intermediate numerical results, in lockstep with the evaluation of the main function.} This is AD in the forward accumulation mode.
+When we are concerned with the accurate numerical evaluation of derivatives and not so much with their actual symbolic form, it is in principle possible to significantly simplify computations by storing only the values of intermediate sub-expressions in memory.
+Moreover, for further efficiency, we can interleave as much as possible the differentiation and simplification steps.
+This interleaving idea forms the basis of AD and provides an account of its simplest form: \emph{apply symbolic differentiation at the elementary operation level and keep intermediate numerical results, in lockstep with the evaluation of the main function.} This is AD in the forward accumulation mode, which we shall introduce in the following section.